You have reached your limit. Sorry, friend!

 Environment: Water based print formulations, recycled fabrics and plans to reuse and recycle scrap material.

 Innovation: Artisans design the leggings to tell stories about places, people and their cultures – the brand either pays a fee upfront for the design or does a profit share with the artist.

 WHAT YOU SHOULD KNOW

 Having only launched their Kickstarter in 2015, they’re still a young and unproven company but they are already setting a high bar and have intentions to strive for more.
 We’d like to see them strive for better pay conditions for the workers in their supply chain – while minimum wage laws are more closely monitored in Australia and the UK than in other parts of the world, they do not guarantee a living wage.
-They’ve also got a 22% elastane blend, which helps you move, but – word to the wise – that elastane is made from petroleum 😕SHOP NOW READ MORE
+They’ve also got a 22% elastane blend, which helps you move, but – word to the wise – that elastane is made from petroleum 😕READ MORE

 Workout wear, stylish wear and jump-in-the-ocean wear